lienzhuzhu/blog/content/posts/lfd/ml.md

 The lecture describes the process at a high level but I want to elaborate on what it looks like at a lower level.
 A problem with two features has points in $\mathbb{R}^2$ and the labels are denoted using plus signs and crosses or whatnot, but when using linear regression we need to consider the label as a real number output.
 So we do just that and plot the $XY$ plane against +1 and -1 as outputs.
 Then we fit a plane that goes through the points as best as possible, a plane in this case because now we are in $\mathbb{R}^4$ thanks to the added dimension of the output.
 But where's our perceptron?
 We need to take the $Z=0$ plane and intersect it with the plane of best fit to find our perceptron.

 That is where the perceptron can be found using linear regression.
 The intersection of two planes is generally going to be a line, unless they are parallel or have a shared basis.
+The plane $z = 0$ is the threshold $y = 0$.

 <h3>Perceptron Weight Vector Is Normal To The Perceptron</h3>